Chart Color Schemes

 Weetangera shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational attainment in Weetangera is notably higher than broader benchmarks.
-56.1% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 43.8% in the surrounding SA3 area.
-Bachelor degrees are most common at 29.3%, followed by postgraduate qualifications (19.4%) and graduate diplomas (7.4%).
-Vocational pathways account for 18.7% of qualifications among those aged 15 and above, with advanced diplomas at 8.5% and certificates at 10.2%.
+As of the latest data, 56.1% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 43.8% in the SA3 area.
+Bachelor degrees are most prevalent at 29.3%, followed by postgraduate qualifications (19.4%) and graduate diplomas (7.4%).
+Vocational pathways account for 18.7% of qualifications among those aged 15+, with advanced diplomas at 8.5% and certificates at 10.2%.

 Frequently Asked Questions - Education